Texas Archives Month

 Members of Archivists of Central Texas pose with Jimmy Flannigan at City Hall, where Flannigan proclaimed October 2019 as Archives Month in Austin.
 Anna Reznik, archivist at the Texas State Library and Archives Commission, accepted the proclamation.
 Representatives from the Austin History Center, University of Texas iSchool and University of Miami were also present.
 Watch the presentation on the City of Austin website.

-Tell us about your upcoming Texas Archives Month event!
-Let us know the sponsoring institution, date and time, place, details of what will happen at your event, and if available, any associated website addresses.
+Outreach events and activities have been curtailed this year due to COVID 19.
+If you are hosting an event or presenting Archives Month activities online, let us know!
+We will provide a link.
+Please provide the sponsoring institution, date and time, place, details of what will happen at your event, and if available, any associated website addresses.

 #AskAnArchivist on Twitter (SAA) https://www2.archivists.org/initiatives/askanarchivist-day